 This subject gives students the opportunities to combine traditional workshop activities using materials such as wood & plastics.
-Students create a range of design projects within free choice project or an outdoor construction design.
+Students use the design process to formulate a solution for a construction project.
 Students are provided set parameters but also have the freedom to explore different design construction techniques that could be implemented into their project.